Shared Fear and Support in the Cannabis Industry

 NUG Wellness operates retail locations in Sacramento, and San Leandro, CA.

 “We spent all of Monday [June 1st] picking up the pieces and securing the facilities,” Dr. Oram explains via email.
-Doors are welded shut, razor wire is strung up, and they’ve called for increased guards.
+They welded doors shut, strung up razor wire, and called for more guards.

 All to no avail, he says.
 “Monday night saw robbers smash a stolen truck through the side of the building.
 The incident broke PG&E gas lines that had to be shut off to prevent an explosion.”